The Strategic Shift: Embracing Legacy Knowledge in Digital Transformation

 The Breakthrough Beyond Procurement

+Digital transformation is often sold as a tooling upgrade.
+More accurately, it is a cultural negotiation.
 Respect the humans, and the transition thrives.
 Ignore them, and the future grinds to a halt under the weight of invisible fear.

-Organisations need to recognize legacy knowledge as an active strategic resource, not a dusty remnant of a pre-cloud era.
+Organizations need to recognize legacy knowledge as an active strategic resource, not a dusty remnant of a pre-cloud era.
 Legacy Knowledge Retention Digital is the hinge between disruption and disaster.

 FAQs